 Cost Analysis for Compliance - The Department has made a reasonable search for empirical data indicating the permit is affordable.
 The search consisted of a review of Department records that might contain economic data on the community, a review of information provided by the applicant as part of the application, and public comments received in response to public notices of this draft permit.
 If the empirical cost data was used by the permit writer, this data may consist of median household income, any other ongoing projects that the Department has knowledge, and other demographic financial information that the community provided as contemplated by Section 644.
 145.3.

 The following table summarizes the results of the cost analysis.
-See Appendix - COST ANALYSIS FOR COMPLIANCE FROM PERMIT ISSUED SEPTEMBER 1, 2018 for detailed information.
+See Appendix - Cost Analysis for Compliance for detailed information.